Ganavi0820/SCT_CS_02/README.md

-# 🔐 Image Encryption and Decryption using XOR & Random Noise
+# Image Encryption and Decryption using Python

-This project performs **image encryption and decryption** using a simple XOR operation combined with **pseudo-random noise** generated from a numeric key.
+This Python program allows you to **encrypt and decrypt images** using a simple XOR-based method with a numeric key.
+The program uses the `PIL` and `numpy` libraries.
-The same key must be used for both encryption and decryption.

 ---

-## ⭐ Features
+## Features

-- Encrypts any image using XOR-based random noise.
+- Encrypt any image using a numeric key.
-- Decrypts the encrypted image back to the original using the same key.
+- Decrypt the image using the same key.
-- Simple and beginner-friendly code.
-- Uses **NumPy** and **Pillow (PIL)**.
+- Works with all standard image formats (`.png`, `.jpg`, `.bmp`, etc.).

 ---

-## 📦 Requirements
+## Requirements

+- Python 3.x
+- Libraries:
+  - `Pillow`
+  - `numpy`

-Install the required Python libraries:
+Install the required libraries using pip:

 ```bash
 pip install pillow numpy